a-nikolaev/study-in-scarlet/README.md

 - Scarlet plagiarism check works for any of the 140+ programming languages supported by Rouge.
 (One can also  reimplement `scarlet.rb` in Python using Pygments to unleash the power of 500+ languages.)
 - Scarlet is open sourced, and its code is easy to follow and edit.
 You are encouraged to improve it for your own needs.

-## How to setup
-Install Ruby gem `Rouge` for your system:

-    gem install rouge

-Build `Sherlock` in the subfolder `./better-sherlock`:

-    cd ./better-sherlock
-    make

-All scripts are organized to be simply executed from the current folder (such as `./scarlet.rb`).
-If you want to property install them, you have to make two changes in the source code:

-- edit `scarlet.rb` with the path to the modified `sherlock` binary, and
-- edit `speck.rb` with the correct paths to all scripts.

 ## scarlet.rb